 That, however, is not common usage.
 Mostly, the term is reserved (in the historiography of non-recent mathematics) for texts that teach how to produce numerical results.
-In many cases one may get the impression that the term seems to serve as a more positive formulation of the traditional characterization of nonscholarly mathematical traditions, in particular those not derived from Greek theory, as based on (supposedly empirically derived) rules and not on insight; since the algorithms in question are precisely of the type Knuth characterizes as "'straight-line' calculations, without any branching or decision-making involved", the difference belongs solely on the level of evaluative connotations.5 However, whether we speak of "algorithms" or - in better agreement with the words of the texts themselves when they speak of regula, μέθοδος, etc.) - of "rules", the importance of such prescriptions is undeniable in certain mathematical cultures.
-This is not only true when rules in abstract formulation precede application to one or more examples (for instance, in many Chinese and Indian works) but also at least suggested when (as in the late medieval abbacus tradition) paradigmatic examples are followed by a phrase "do similarly in corresponding cases".
+In many cases one may get the impression that the term serves as a more positive formulation of the traditional characterization of non-scholarly mathematical traditions, in particular those not derived from Greek theory, as based on (supposedly empirically derived) rules and not on insight; since the algorithms in question are precisely of the type Knuth characterizes as "straight-line' calculations, without any branching or decision-making involved", the difference belongs solely at the level of evaluative connotations.
+However, whether we speak of "algorithms" or - in better agreement with the words of the texts themselves when they speak of regula, $\mu \pm \theta \circ \delta \circ \varsigma$ , etc.) - of "rules", the importance of such prescriptions is undeniable in certain mathematical cultures.
+This is true not only when rules in abstract formulation precede application to one or more examples (for instance, in many ancient Chinese and Indian works) but also at least suggested when (as in the late medieval abbacus tradition) paradigmatic examples are followed by a phrase "do similarly in corresponding cases".